MattiDragon/ExtendedDrawers/README.md

 ### Locking
 You can use a lock on drawers to make them keep their selected item even when empty.
-This makes sure you don't lose your organisation when you remove items and allows you to block automation from filling up empty drawers.
+This makes sure you don't lose your organization when you remove items and allows you to block automation from filling up empty drawers.

 ### Voiding mode
 If sneak clicked with a lava bucket, drawers will start voiding excess items.